 The Vagabond adventurers, Sandi Phillips & Rocky Romero, research and present the history of America's Acadian People.
-This is an encore to our recent 3-Year Trilogy examining the growth of America as a nation.
+This is an encore to their recent 3-Year Trilogy examining the westward expansion of America as a nation.

 Session 1: Setting the stage-Before 1600:We summarize the history of France and the Canadian Maritime Provinces from 1000 AD to the end of the 16th century.
 How will the French people be impacted by world events to leave France to explore and settle the new world?
 How will the First Nations people be impacted by those European explorers and settlers who invade their homelands?
 (33MB)